 John has built his businesses – Celtic Gardens (a design-build landscape construction company in Ann Arbor, Michigan) and Celtic Garden Imports (which imports salvaged and aged building materials that are used as a sort of Celtic garden decor) on the idea of being a period gardener.
 That is, one who specializes in the design and creation of a specific style of historically referenced garden. (in this case, Celtic gardens)

 If you’re looking for an Irish garden or a folly that looks like a ruin from somewhere in the countryside of England, Scotland or Ireland – he’s your guy.

 John regularly imports old and reclaimed stone stone, antiques, and other architectural salvage elements for his projects and clients.

 You realize that there’s an immediate pedigree by adding old things – heirloom plants or materials.-John Cullen

 What defines a “Celtic Garden”?

-Well, from these pictures I would say, a rustic elegance, old world and beautifully detailed stonework and lots of lush greenery.
+Well, from these pictures, I would say a rustic elegance, old world beautifully detailed stonework, and lots of lush greenery.